-Food poisoning cases tend to increase in November and December, because many traditional holiday foods include raw ingredients such as egg, meat or unpasteurized milk.
+Food poisoning cases tend to increase in December, because many traditional holiday foods include raw ingredients such as egg, meat or unpasteurized milk.
 That’s why health experts like Nicole O’Neill, a clinical dietitian for OSF HealthCare, stress the importance of playing it extra safe this time of the year.

 “Make sure you’re always washing your hands before you prepare," says O'Neill.
 "If you can get all of your guests to wash their hands before they join the buffet line that is an excellent way to keep everyone safe.
 Make sure your hot foods stay hot and your cold foods stay cold.
 There are lots of products out there that can help you do that.
 Make sure you have a great thermometer.
 One that you use through the entire process, and make sure you clean your thermometer between different foods so you don’t accidentally cross-contaminate.”

 Another important reminder is to keep all food separated.
 Remember to keep meat, chicken, seafood and eggs separate from other foods in your shopping cart and in the refrigerator.
 Store these items in containers or plastic bags to ensure their juices won’t leak or drip onto other foods.

 “You don’t want to ever mix things," says O'Neill.
 "In your refrigerator all your meat should be on the bottom and away from everything else.
 Your fruits and vegetables should be separate too.
 You don’t ever want to mix raw and ready to eat things together because that’s an easy cross-contamination.
 It’s easy for bacteria to move back and forth.”